 Using only one vehicle, with 4 guests on each tour, this is a very nimble and flexible approach to storm chasing - no one is packed into large vans, and there are no large groups to herd through meals and rest stops.
 We eat in unique local restaurants where possible, usually have picnic lunches with healthy food in parks/scenic areas - and lots of time to target all severe weather, while still maintaining a "human" personal approach to each guest's needs on the long driving days.

-Then come join us in 2017 - or maybe convince someone else that they should have this unique experience - don't miss the opportunity to chase with a safe and proven team.
+Then come join us in 2018 - or maybe convince someone else that they should have this unique experience - register yourself on the waiting list by contacting us - don't miss the opportunity to chase with a safe and proven team.

 Whether you know a lot about chasing severe storms or are just beginning to explore Mother Nature's fury, StormGroup Chasers will offer you a unique collaborative experience where the key words are communication, learning, photography and fun.

 With access to all of the weather software and forecasting sites and models, you’ll be able to take part in the daily decision-making about chase targets, while learning about what drives severe storms, based on over ten years of chasing, severe storm forecasting and a life-time interest in the weather.